-The institution sustains its operations and supports the achievement of its educational objectives through its investment in human, physical, fiscal and information resources and through an appropriate and effective set of organizational and decision-making structures.
-These key resources and organizational structures promote the achievement of institutional purposes and educational objectives and create a high quality environment for learning.
+The institution sustains its operations and supports the achievement of its educational objectives through investments in human, physical, fiscal, technological, and information resources and through an appropriate and effective set of organizational and decision-making structures.
+These key resources and organizational structures promote the achievement of institutional purposes and educational objectives and create a high-quality environment for learning.

-3.2.
-The institution demonstrates that it employs a faculty with substantial and continuing commitment to the institution sufficient in number, professional qualifications, and diversity to achieve its educational objectives, to establish and oversee academic policies, and to ensure the integrity and continuity of its academic programs wherever and however delivered.
+3.1 The institution employs faculty and staff with substantial and continuing commitment to the institution.
+The faculty and staff are sufficient in number, professional qualification, and diversity and to achieve the institution’s educational objectives, establish and oversee academic policies, and ensure the integrity and continuity of its academic and co-curricular programs wherever and however delivered.

 We have a faculty orientation program hosted each fall by the Office of the Vice Provost for Faculty Development and Diversity.
 New members of the faculty learn about programs to support teaching, policies surrounding research, and they hear from deans and senior administrators.